Why Anyone Can Benefit From Media Training

 - Nothing is “off the record”.
 Make it standard practice that you will never go “off the record”.
 This is a murky area with many reporters, each with a different view of what it means.
 So here’s the rule.
 Nothing is off the record in the presence of a reporter.
 Finally, you may want to consider utilizing the services of a good public relations firm.
 They not only act as a buffer between you and the reporter, but those firms with good relationships with members of the media can often help insure a more positive outcome or story.

 At Marx Layne, a Detroit, MI based PR Firm, we have conducted media training for Fortune 500 companies throughout the United States.
 It’s a big part of what we do.
 Check back for more media training tips in the weeks ahead.

 The Marx Layne media training team helps you define and deliver your key messages.
 We work with clients to identify, plan and polish messaging.
 We then help perfect the delivery so that the message is communicated clearly and concisely.

 Our media training professionals are former print and broadcast journalists.
 They possess a proven track record of guiding senior managers through the techniques and disciplines needed for effectiveness in any interview situation.
 Our team constructs exacting, personalized scenarios that are relevant to the issues facing your organization and utilizes professional video and audio technology to prepare for virtually any media situation.

 At Marx Layne, creating effective communications is what we do.
-For nearly 30 years, key management at Fortune 500 companies, large non-profit organizations, and leading law firms and litigators have retained our agency for media training sessions that demonstrate the importance of message development and confident interaction with the media.
+For over 30 years, key management at Fortune 500 companies, large non-profit organizations, and leading law firms and litigators have retained our agency for media training sessions that demonstrate the importance of message development and confident interaction with the media.